httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 A client MAY speculatively evaluate the headers included in the informational response while waiting for the final response.
 For example, a client may recognize the link header of type preload and start fetching the resource.
 However, the evaluation MUST NOT affect how the final response is processed; the client must behave as if it had not seen the informational response.
+A client MUST NOT process the headers included in the response as if they belonged to the informational response.

 An intermediary MAY drop the informational response.
 It MAY send HTTP/2 ([RFC7540]) push responses using the information found in the informational response.